South Sudan Appeal

-Our local Church partners are providing food, shelter, healthcare, clean water, sanitation and emergency supplies to thousands of people who have been forced from their homes.
+We are supporting our local Church partners to provide food, shelter, healthcare, clean water, sanitation and emergency supplies to thousands of people who have been forced from their homes.
 As fighting continues, there are major challenges in delivering aid, but we are doing all that we can to reach people in need.